Ameba-AIoT/ameba-rtos/component/example/peripheral/raw/UART/uart_dma_stream/README.md

 1. Open super terminal or Ameba trace tool and set baudrate to `38400bps`, `1 stopbit`, `no parity`, `no flow control`.
 2. When log `"Ready to receive N-byte-data..."` is printed, it reminds you to enter `N characters` to terminal.
-3. Characters from terminal input, number of which varies from `2` to `15`, will be received and transferred to predefined buffer by DMA.
+3. Characters from terminal input, number of which varies from `2` to `33`, will be received and transferred to predefined buffer by DMA.
 Received characters will be transmitted to PC by DMA subsequently.
+UART will wait until characters of specified number are received.
 4. Characters sent from PC will be displayed on the terminal.

 # Note